wang9hu/cheatsheets-and-misc/myReactNote.md

 - ==useCallback==: cache a **function** definition between re-renders.

-  - just like useMemo, but it return the first paramenter, which is the **entire function**, instead of the return value of the function, and the function could have input
+  - just like `useMemo`, but it return the first paramenter, which is the **entire function**, instead of the return value of the function, and the function could have input
   - Essentailly, `useCallback(myFunction, dependencyArray)` is equivalent to `useMemo(()=>myFunction, dependencyArray)`

   ```